-Other destinations in Thailand with a yoga scene include Chiang Mai and to a lesser extent, Pai.
-On the more upmarket islands of Phuket and Koh Samui, you will find yoga retreats, but these will be much more expensive and trust us, the rowdy nightlife won’t sit well with your chakras!
+On the more upmarket islands of Phuket and Koh Samui, you will find many luxury yoga retreats, but these will be much more expensive and trust us, the rowdy nightlife won’t sit well with your chakras!
 (I know ‘cos I’m a yogini myself!)

 Thailand for Divers

 If you’re a beginner diver, Koh Tao (AKA Turtle Island) is one of the most popular (and cheapest) places to get certified with a 3-day PADI Open Water Course.
 (Read everything you need to know about learning to dive in Koh Tao here.)
 Once qualified, you’ll be all set to experience some of Thailand’s more prestigious dive sites!

 Note – If you’re not into diving, Koh Tao is also a great place for snorkelling!